True Salvation – What Is It ? What Is Required For Salvation ?

 Nearly everyone wants Jesus to be their friend.
-Nearly everyone wants Jesus to protect them, and take care of them and their needs, and even give them things they want and desire.
+And nearly everyone wants Jesus to protect them, and take care of them and their needs, and even give them things they want and desire.
 Nearly everyone wants Jesus to be their Savior and save them from their sins and the eternal punishment of hell.

 But most people do not really want Jesus to be their Lord.
 The Lord of their life.
 Which means to give up control and ownership and the rights to their life to Jesus.
 It may mean you need to give up your dreams and goals and plans, and accept Jesus’ will and plans instead.
 It may cost you a lot.
 Their is a cost to follow Jesus as Lord & Savior and be His disciple (a disciple is a learner & follower of Jesus).
 You need to commit your life to Jesus, and commit to follow Him as your Lord and Savior.

 In relationship terms, you need to have a committed relationship with Jesus.
 He is not interested in having a casual relationship with you.
 He loves you too much, and He is totally committed to you.
-He proved His love and commitment to you by dying on the cross for your sins and taking your punishment for you.
+Jesus proved His love and commitment to you by dying on the cross for your sins and taking your punishment for you.
 He wants you to be as committee to Him as He is to you.
 And He wants you to love Him as He loves you.
 Jesus wants you to continually surrender you life and your will to Him, and live to please Him, and follow Him and His word and His ways and His will for your life.

 In Luke 9:22-23 Jesus gives us the picture of what it really looks like and means for Him to be your Lord, and for you to be truly saved: “The Son of Man must suffer many things and be rejected by the elders and chief priests and scribes, and be killed and be raised up on the third day.”
 And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.”

 - Making Jesus your Lord means you need to deny yourself.
 You need to deny your will and follow His will.
-You need to deny control of your life, and let Jesus control your life.
+And you need to deny control of your life, and let Jesus control your life.
 You need to deny your wants and desires… and follow what Jesus wants and desires.

 - “Take up your cross daily” is a very misunderstood saying of Jesus by many people.
 Many people think that this means that they have to live with some physical problem or illness, or with a person that cause them a lot of trouble and grief.
 Jesus does not mean this at all.